diyhue/diyHue/README.md

   - Home & Away futures (require remote api that is not public)

 ## ZIGBEE LIGHTS, SENSORS AND SWITCHES
-  Starting with version 2 the zigbee module is supported in order control zigbee lights directly and to be able to use zigbee switches and sensors (currently only IKEA Tradfri are supported).
+  Starting with version 2 the zigbee module is supported in order to control zigbee lights directly and to be able to use zigbee switches and sensors (currently only IKEA Tradfri are supported).
   Deconz installation (Warning GUI env required!):
  -  execute raspi-config and turn off the serial login as this will enter in conflict with deconz (do not disable also the hardware serial port)
  - Follow the steps from here: https://github.com/dresden-elektronik/deconz-rest-plugin  if you receive the error "/usr/include/c++/6/cstdlib:75:25: fatal error: stdlib.h: No such file or directory" then replace ```qmake``` command with ```qmake QMAKE_CFLAGS_ISYSTEM=```
  - edit deconz systemd script to bind on port 8080: ```sudo vim /etc/systemd/system/deconz.service``` replace ```--http-port=80``` with ```--http-port=8080```
- - start deconz service browse http://{hue emulator ip}:8080 and add all zigbee devices.
+ - start deconz service, browse to http://{hue emulator ip}:8080 and add all zigbee devices.
 This is done by clicking "Open network" in settings and then reset the devices.
 Don't configure any device in deconz.
  - click "Unlock Gateway" in settings to allow hue emulator to register
  - edit config.json and change the deconz => enabled to true
  - start hue emulator (must in output the import of all zigbee devices)